bokkypoobah/OrbsStakingContractAudit/audit/README.md

 * [x] Any account with `approve(...)`-d tokens can distribute rewards to other accounts
 * [x] Intended state changes & logs
 * [x] Can distribute to account with no staked or unstaked tokens?
 Yes
+* Also tested
+  * [x] Accounts without sufficient tokens approved and token balance cannot execute
+  * [x] Cannot distribute reward to 0x0000000000000000000000000000000000000000 account
+  * [x] Cannot distribute 0 reward
+  * [x] Reject transaction if `_totalAmount` does not sum to the individual amounts
+  * [x] Can distribute rewards to accounts without any staking history

 Results:
 ```javascript
 ---------- Test Distribute Rewards #1 ----------
  # Account                                             EtherBalanceChange                          FIXED                              1 Name